storacha/RFC/rfc/forge-encryption.md

 1. **Encryption at Rest**: Client-side encryption of file content before upload
 2. **UCAN-Gated Decryption**: Access control via delegations

+**Scope:** File-level encryption only.
+Directory/folder encryption is not supported (each file is encrypted individually with its own DEK).

 ## Motivation

 Enterprise Forge customers need: